Bachelor of Nursing (BNurs)

 - Level 3 in Chinese Language and English Language; and

-- Level 2 in Mathematics (Compulsory Part) and Liberal Studies; and
+- Level 2 in Mathematics (Compulsory Part); and

 - GCE-AL/International-AL (passes 3AL/2AL+2AS in one sitting); or